Kamieljv/watkanikdoen-app/README.md

 - Create a new seeder file for the table (see below on how to generate this)
 - Register the seeder file in `DatabaseSeeder.php`.

+## Modifying settings
+This can be done at `/admin/settings`.
+It reads and writes to the `settings` table in the database.
+So, in order to preserve the settings for future deployments, make sure to update its seed with `php artisan iseed settings`.

 ### Generate migrations and seeders
 - Generate migrations for all tables